What Is Price to Rent Ratio?

-This has been a guide to What is Price to Rent Ratio?.
+This article has been a guide to What is Price to Rent Ratio?.
 Here we discuss the formula to calculate the price to rent ratio along with an example, the advantages and disadvantages of homeownership and renting.
 You can learn more about financing from the following articles –